pixel3user/superchat/README.md

-# A simple chat app
+# A simple web-chat app made with reactjs and firebase

 ## Install dependency of the project
 ### `npm i`